mnit-rtmc/iris/docs/step_by_step.md

     - Change the phase back to `undeployed` to blank the signs

 Notes:
- - Before running through these steps, create the Sign Groups and Quick Messages desired
+ - Before running through these steps, create the Sign Groups and Message Patterns desired
- - The quick messages that the Action Plan references don't have to be assigned to a Sign Group
+ - The message patterns that the Action Plan references don't have to be assigned to a Sign Group
  - Use the device debug log to diagnose problems with scheduled messages not appearing on signs

 [edit mode]: user_interface.html#edit-mode
-[quick message]: dms.html#quick-messages
+[message pattern]: message_patterns.html